bitextor/neural-document-aligner/README.md

     * `--dim N`: dimensionality of the embeddings.
 This value might change if you change your embeddings generation source or you apply different processes (e.g. embedding reduction).
     * `--src-lang`: language code (e.g. 'en') of the source documents.
     * `--trg-lang`: language code (e.g. 'fr') of the target documents.
     * `--max-mbytes-per-batch N`: max.
-MB of content from the documents which will be loaded when generating embeddings.
+MB of content from the documents which will be loaded when generating embeddings, per batch.
+The provided value will be an upper bound, since full documents are processed and in order to guarantee the provided value, it would be necessary a partial process of the documents.
+    * `--max-nolines-per-batch N`: max. number of lines from the documents which will be loaded when generating embeddings, per batch.
+The provided value will be an upper bound, since full documents are processed and in order to guarantee the provided value, it would be necessary a partial process of the documents.
     * `--embeddings-batch-size N`: batch size used by [Sentence Transformers](https://github.com/UKPLab/sentence-transformers) when generating embeddings.
 This will provide control over the usage of the resources (e.g. GPU).
     * `--generate-and-finish`: if you just want to generate the embeddings and do not perform the matching of the documents, this option must be set to finish the execution once the embeddings have been generated.
     * `--mask-value <v_1>,<v_2>,...,<v_dim>`: mask to apply to every embedding.
 If you have a mask which you know that it works better for a specific pair of languagues, you may apply it through this parameter.
 The expected values are float values.